 B2C – businesses sell to customers.

-P2P – users can be buyers and sellers at the same time.
+P2P (peer-to-peer) – users can be buyers and sellers at the same time.

-- Goods and products – websites can offer all sorts of products or niche down and specialize in trading with certain items (e.g., paintings).
+Goods and products – websites offer a variety of products or are niched down and specialize in certain items (e.g., paintings, leather goods).

-- Services– sellers offer their expertise in certain professional activities (e.g., language tutoring).
+Services – sellers offer their expertise in certain professional activities (e.g., language tutoring, wood carving).

-Based on users’ location, online marketplaces can be divided into:
+Based on user location, online marketplaces can be divided into:

-- Regional – marketplace websites serve users from one region (e.g., EU or NA).
+Regional – marketplace websites serve users from one region (e.g., EU, NA).

-- Local – these websites operate within a single country, administrative region, or city.
+Local – websites operating within a single country, administrative region, city.

 Can different types be mixed?

-Hence, the type of online marketplace website depends on the sellers’ / buyers’ portraits, their needs, and amount of time they have on learning new features.
+Hence, the type of online marketplace website depends on the seller/buyer archetypes, their needs, and amount of time they have on learning new features.

 IT Craft’s expertise in development of marketplace websites

-XPERTyme provides a marketplace where users can book video consultations with experts simply with clicks of their mouse.
-Users have all required functionality, including an extensive search with several refinement criteria.
-Individual and group calls are possible.
+XPERTyme provides a marketplace where users can book video consultations with experts.
+Users can search among professionals and bill calls from the system.

-In turn, professionals know they are paid for their services.
-The system is secure; only authorized users or those who have an invitation link can join the conversation.
+Professionals are assured they are paid for their services.
+Only authorized users or those who have an invitation link can join the conversation.
 Moreover, professionals can launch their own platform for billable consultations using XPERTyme as a white-label solution.

-Cooperation between XPERTyme and IT Craft started when the startup was looking for a team who could improve source code, complete, and launch an MVP for them.
+Cooperation between XPERTyme and IT Craft started when the startup was looking for a team to enhance source code, complete, and launch an MVP for them.
 The team focused on core functionality to meet the deadline.
-After users showed their interest in XPERTyme, functionality was expanded.
+Later, its functionality was expanded.